NIRALUser/NeuroRuler/docs/libraries.rst

 Build HCT docs site locally
 ===========================

-Your current working directory should be the HCT repo.
+Your current working directory should be :code:`.../HeadCircumferenceTool`, and you should have already installed dependencies via pip.

 .. code-block:: text

-    pip install sphinx
-    pip install python-docs-theme
     cd docs
     make html